jayprophit/cs50-Python/Python Documentation.md

 Bugs
-are mistakes that coders and progammers make, that causes errors in the programme and its the coders and progammers job to fix theses problems before, during and after programme launch.
+are mistakes that coders and programmers make, that causes errors in the programme and its the coders and programmers job to fix theses problems before, during and after programme launch.
 Theses are just seen as problems that need to be solved, edited, rewritten, modified or simplified

-Retrun values
+Return values
-a feature of some of one or more funtions, that returns values.
+a feature of some of one or more functions, that returns values.

 output = return value